0x7f9/monitor/README.md

 # Monitoring Tool

 A real time Python monitoring tool for tracking changes on Windows machines.
-Monitors marked file directories, Windows registry changes, and new processes with detailed logs whenever a change is detected
+Monitors marked file directories, registry, services, and newly spawned processes with detailed logs whenever a change is detected.

 **Usage**
 ```bash